God: Benevolence

-Omnipotence
+Omnipotence and omniscience

-Omnipotence (all-powerful) is an attribute often ascribed to God.
+Omnipotence (all-powerful) and omniscience (all-knowing) are attributes often ascribed to God.

 The omnipotence paradox is most often framed with the example "Could God create a stone so heavy that even he could not lift it?" as God could either be unable to create that stone or lift that stone and so could not be omnipotent.
 This is often countered with variations of the argument that omnipotence, like any other attribute ascribed to God, only applies as far as it is noble enough to befit God and thus God cannot lie, or do what is contradictory as that would entail opposing himself.

-Omniscience

-Omniscience (all-knowing) is an attribute often ascribed to God.
-This implies that God knows how free agents will choose to act.
+Omniscience implies that God knows how free agents will choose to act.
 If God does know this, either their free will might be illusory or foreknowledge does not imply predestination, and if God does not know it, God may not be omniscient.
 Open Theism limits God's omniscience by contending that, due to the nature of time, God's omniscience does not mean the deity can predict the future and process theology holds that God does not have immutability, so is affected by his creation.
+Furthermore, process theology understands that God's omnipotence does not extend to making exceptions to the laws of nature.